u2032/gh-pull-request-buddy/README.md

 ### Additional features

-#### Ignore list (soon)
+#### Ignore list
-If you are really not interested in a pull request, you can ignore it, it will be hidden by the dashbord
+If you are really not interested in a pull request, you can ignore it, it will be hidden by the dashboard

 #### Desktop notifications (soon)